FedericoDiMarzo/GravityDrumMachine/README.md

    least one denominator, which tone magnifies 127 times by the "**tone.js**" library object used to handle tempo.
 Frequencies can become very high especially when metric measure subdivisions (*i.e. denominator of metric signatures*) **are (or are divided by) lots of different prime numbers**, leading to very small time subdivisions and possible errors.

+   *Hardware limits warning*: if one implements particularly complex sound patterns using this software having a not very powerful hardware on his machine, application can lag, especially if Operating System implements **GPU audio processing**.
+If so, try reducing size of the window in which application is loaded to avoid lagging. **If one has powerful hardware this is not an issue**.

    We are currently focused on doppler-effect features, enhancement of modulation possibilities, harmonic and melodic sound pattern generation and overall interface improvement.